-For those who live in and around Boulder, Colorado and are starting to experience glaucoma and cataracts, it is important to make and keep regular vision appointments to ensure that a small problem does not quickly spiral out of control.
+For those who live in and around Boulder County, Colorado and are starting to experience glaucoma and cataracts, it is important to make and keep regular vision appointments to ensure that a small problem does not quickly spiral out of control.
 Regular eye care appointments will help aging people and seniors avoid losing their driver’s licenses, putting themselves in danger by the inability to see clearly (leading to a misstep and fall), or any number of other possible dangers that can result from impaired vision.
 Whether one starts to worry about their vision due to an advancement in age or they simply know it’s time to start taking good care of their eyes, making an appointment with an eye specialist is critical to maintaining good eyesight.
 Unless a patient has already started to note specific issues and symptoms that affect their eyesight and may prove to be more serious, a yearly eye exam with a specialist may be all that is needed.

-The annual examination generally consists of various testing, particularly if the patient suspects they have a distinct problem with their vision.
+The annual examination generally consists of various testing — particularly if the patient suspects they have a distinct problem with their vision.
 Tests often include eye muscle movement testing, cover/uncover testing, external eye examination and pupillary testing, visual acuity testing, eye pressure testing, and others, depending on the patient’s symptoms and health condition.
 During an examination and workup, eye care physicians are generally looking for conditions that include age-related macular degeneration, cataracts and glaucoma.

 Age-related macular degeneration (AMD) is the primary cause for blindness among seniors, so eye care specialists are especially diligent about trying to catch this condition early.
 If this is caught early enough in its process, specific measures will be taken to significantly slow the disease’s progress.